*This post was updated in March 2018*

 The post below is also a ‘Pinned Post’ that I have pinned to the top of my page.
 You can do this by clicking the three dots in the upper right corner and selecting – Pin Post.

-How To Promote Your Business On Facebook
+How To Set Up Your Business Page On Facebook

-Hopefully, this information has been helpful to you in some way and you can make some changes or create a Facebook page for your business/website/Etsy shop.
+Hopefully, this information has been helpful to you in some way and you can make some changes or create a Facebook business page for your business/website/Etsy shop.

 Do you have any other good tips on how to use Facebook to promote your business/Etsy shop?